Safe savings - for small organisations

 How do we close the account?

-Apply in writing giving 30 days’ notice before the money can be paid out.
+Any request to close the account must be made in writing, or by using our closure form (downloadable from our website), giving 30 days’ notice before the money can be paid out.
 It must be signed by all registered signatories.

 "We use our Community Account to keep our cash reserves protected and away from our day to day banking, safe in the knowledge that withdrawals are always available together with statements for accounting purposes."